Quart30/RoboBetty/README.md

 Use https://cse112bluejay.herokuapp.com/ to access last years version of the app.
 Happy Refactoring!

 # How to install

+Daleebz's addition's
+If windows:
+make sure you google: git windows. afterwards, use git bash for everything. your life will be easier

 1. `npm install -g gulp bower foreman`
 2. make sure you are in the robo_betty_alpha repo dir
 3. `npm install`